 4 Computers as tools for finding

-Computers can be used to find things and the obvious thing they can find is information.
-The World Wide Web (WWW or just the web) is just one example of a vast store of information which can be searched to find what you want using computers (The web consists of linked data which is accessed via the internet using a browser).
+Computers can be used to find things – and the obvious thing they can find is information.
+The internet is just one example of a vast store of information which can be searched to find what you want using computers (the web consists of linked data which is accessed via the internet using a browser).
 But computers can also ‘find’ things in the sense of locating them geographically, either by generating maps that can be used for navigation or by locating something or someone with reference to a map.